Entrustable Professional Activities - General Surgery

 The General Surgery EPAs

-- The ABS has been hard at work since the conclusion of the pilot in 2020, and has announced the final list of 18 core EPAs that will be evaluated for general surgery:
+- The ABS has been hard at work since the conclusion of the pilot in 2020, and presents the final list of 18 core EPAs below.
+Each EPA has a full description and includes the associated functions and behaviors that will be evaluated for general surgery:

 - RLQ pain/Appendicitis *